They say…

 Alongside Plzeňský Prazdroj (Pilsner Urquell), Budvar was already a famous Czech name in international beer circles before the Velvet Revolution, thanks in part to the international currency of the term Budweiser — meaning ‘from Budweis’, the German name for České Budějovice — for a quality lager.
 This mixed blessing had also provided the pretext for St Louis brewer Anheuser Busch (now part of AB-InBev) to drag the South Bohemian brewery through the international courts for alleged trademark infringement.
 As a result Budvar is now obliged to use the ugly alias Czechvar in the USA and some other markets, despite actually being Budweiser in literal fact.

 In recent years Budvar has expanded its brand portfolio, including the launch of this fine dark lager in 2004.
-Tmavý ležák, broadly comparable to German Dunkelbier, has long been a familiar minority style in the Czech lands, a remnant of brewing practice before the mid-19th century invention of clear, pale lager in Plzeň.
+Tmavý ležák, broadly comparable to German Dunkelbier, has long been a familiar minority style in the Czech lands, a remnant of practice before the mid-19th century invention of clear, pale lager in Plzeň.
 But Budvar hadn’t traditionally offered one, so this was a self-conscious retro move playing on respect for the country’s brewing past.
-The stuff of myths — now there are some in London making a big deal of selling a half-and-half cocktail of dark and pale draught Budvar as if it’s a centuries-old Czech tradition.
+The stuff of myths — now there are some pubs in making a big deal of selling a half-and-half cocktail of dark and pale draught Budvar as if it’s a centuries-old Czech tradition.

 Brewed from Moravian Pilsner, Munich, caramel and roasted barley malt and Žatec hops, this is a mahogany beer with a bubbly fawn head.
 The mineral malt and caramel aroma has light cola nights and a touch of fruit, setting up a soft malty caramel palate with a light roast note and tingly hops.
 A clean mild dark malt finish emerges from a cleansing swallow, with lightly tangy, chocolatey hints.
 It’s a quiet but considered dark beer, not intensely flavoured but very pleasant and well-balanced.